 How long does it take?
 The Rite of Christian Initiation is not a program of exact timing.
 It is the gradual process of a spiritual journey which may take a short period of time or a number of years.
 At St. Thomas the Apostle we normally offer the RCIA program from the early fall through the winter with the Sacraments of Initiation being received at Easter.
 The period of Mystagogy is for the six weeks following Easter.

 What if I was baptized in another church?
-Once your baptism is verified, you will not be baptized again.
+If your baptism is determined to be valid, you will not be baptized again.
 In the Rite of Initiation, those who have received baptism will make a profession of faith in the name of the Father, Son and Holy Spirit and will receive the sacraments of First Eucharist and Confirmation.